BryanHogan/learnkorean-content/chapter/diphthongs.md

 - ㅔ = e (sounds like "eh")

 Both 애 and 에 sound like "eh".
 In modern Korean they actually have the same sound.
-Officially and historically there is/was a difference but nowadays they sound the same. (*By the way, they are not dipthongs*)
+Officially and historically there is/was a difference but nowadays they sound the same. (*By the way, they are not diphthongs*)

 By adding an extra line we can add a "y" sound like this:
 - ㅒ = yae (sounds like "yeh")